vaersaagod/seomate/README.md

 ### defaultMeta [array]
 *Default: `[]`*
-This setting defines the default meta data that will be used if no valid meta data was found for the current element (ie, non of the fields provided in the field profile existed or had valid values).
+This setting defines the default meta data that will be used if no valid meta data was found for the current element (ie, none of the fields provided in the field profile existed, or they all had empty values).

-The waterfall uses the current _context_ to search for meta data.
-In the example below, we're falling back to using fields in two globals with handle `globalSeo` and `settings`:
+The waterfall looks for meta data in the global _Twig context_.
+In the example below, we're falling back to using fields in two global sets, with handles `globalSeo` and `settings` respectively:

 ```php
 'defaultMeta' => [